infinite-table/infinite-react/www/content/docs/learn/sorting/overview.page.md

 <Note>

-When <DPropLink name="sortFunction" /> is specified, <DPropLink name="sortMode" /> will be forced to `"local"`, as the sorting is done in the browser.
+When <DPropLink name="sortFunction" /> is specified, <DPropLink name="shouldReloadData.sortInfo" /> will be forced to `false`, as the sorting is done in the browser.
 </Note>

 <Sandpack  title="Using a custom sortFunction">